 Leadership and team relationships.

-When looking to attract and hire passive candidates, your current team are your biggest asset.
+When looking to attract and hire passive candidates, your current team is your biggest asset.
 If past and existing staff speak highly of a company, it will create a positive overall impression.
 You may like to encourage existing team members to leave reviews on reporting sites such as Glassdoor.
-Positive reviews may be the deciding factor to a candidate weighing up whether to accept a new job offer.
+Positive reviews may be the deciding factor for a candidate weighing up whether to accept a new job offer.

 Ignite Digital recruitment partners have networks that go back years.
 We have placed today’s tech leaders in their first role, and now they come back to us to find their teams!

-Our network is full of passive candidates that span the tech, digital and data space.
+Our network is full of passive candidates that span the tech, digital, and data space.
 Reach out today to find out more about how we work.